Mark-MDO47/ArduinoClass/02_PersistenceOfVision/README.md

 ![alt text](https://github.com/Mark-MDO47/FPGA_RBG_2_RBGW/blob/master/images/CascadeLED_SerialProtocol_arch.png "WS2812b RGB serial cascade architecture (from spec)")

 Then the high-level serial output protocol as seen by each of the LEDs in the architecture diagram.
-Note how each LED "swallows" the first set of bytes and passes on the rest.
-This module in the FPGA will receive the serial stream labelled D1 in this example and process all the bits.
+Note how each LED "consumes" the first set of bytes and passes on the rest.

 ![alt text](https://github.com/Mark-MDO47/FPGA_RBG_2_RBGW/blob/master/images/WS2812B_RGB_SerialProtocol.png "WS2812b RGB serial output protocol (from spec)")

+In summary, there is a serial data protocol used to control strings of WS2811/WS2812B RGB LEDs.
+- 3 8-bit bytes per LED are sent to control Red/Green/Blue.
+  - The actual color order can vary; I determine it by experimentation.
+  - This allows 256 levels (0-255) for each of the colors Red/Green/Blue.
+- The order of 3-byte RGB commands sent starts with data for the first LED in the string, then the second, etc.
+- Each LED "consumes" its 3-byte RGB command from the data and then sends all the rest of the data down the line.
+- If there is a stopage of data for a certain specified amount of time, the string resets and the first LED will consume the next RGB command.